Quantum Linear System Solvers: A Survey of Algorithms and Applications: The Quantum Linear Systems Problem

 Another way to access the matrix $A$ is to encode it into a block of a larger unitary.
 This type of access is known as block-encoding and is given formally as follows. \begin{definition}[Block-Encoding] Let $A$ be an $n$-qubit matrix, $\alpha, \varepsilon \in \mathbb{R}_+$ and $a \in \mathbb{N}$.
 We say that the $(n+a)$-qubit unitary $U$ is an $(\alpha,a,\varepsilon)$-block-encoding of $A$ if $ \|A-\alpha(\bra{0^a}\otimes I_n)U(\ket{0^a}\otimes I_n)\| \leq \varepsilon. $ \end{definition}

 Gilyen et al. \cite{gilyen2019quantum} provide constructions for block-encodings for sparse matrices, assuming access to the relevant oracles.
-We state a simplified version (omitting some technicalities) below, see Ref.~\cite{gilyen2019quantum} for the full details.
+We state a simplified version (omitting some technicalities) below and refer to Ref.~\cite{gilyen2019quantum} for the full details.

 \begin{proposition}[Block-encoding of sparse-access matrices --- Lemma 48, \cite{gilyen2019quantum}] Let $A \in \mathbb{C}^{2^n \times 2^n}$ be an $s$-sparse matrix.
 Suppose we have access to the following $(n+1)$-qubit sparse-access oracles: